Akilan1999/Akilan-website/content/technicalposts/riscv.md

 Fig 1.2 [Registers for RV32I](https://github.com/jameslzhu/riscv-card/blob/master/riscv-card.pdf)

 ## Interesting research papers
-- [Implementing RISC-V System-on-Chip for Acceleration of Convolution Operation and Activation Function Based on FPGA (Field programmable gate arrays)](https://ieeexplore.ieee.org/document/8564810): FGPA are mostly for application specific intergrated circuits.
-An example would be intel using FGPA to prototype new chips.
-The objective of the paper was to design a RISC-V processor for specific tasks such as Convouluition functions and activation functions.
-The result was that the RISC-V processor was faster than CPU + coprocessor mode and used lesser than the CPU + GPU mode.
+- [Implementing RISC-V System-on-Chip for Acceleration of Convolution Operation and Activation Function Based on FPGA (Field programmable gate arrays)](https://ieeexplore.ieee.org/document/8564810): FGPA are mostly for application specific integrated circuits.
+An example would be Intel using FGPA to prototype new chips.
+The objective of the paper was to design a RISC-V processor for specific tasks such as Convolution functions and activation functions.
+The result was that the RISC-V processor was faster than CPU + co-processor mode and used lesser than the CPU + GPU mode.

 - [Towards deep learning using Tensorflow lite on RISC-V]( https://edge.seas.harvard.edu/files/edge/files/carrv_workshop_submission_2019_camera_ready.pdf
 ): This paper focuses on ISA extensions customized for machine learning kernels.
-The software infrastrucutre implemented was optimized for neural network execution.
+The software infrastructure implemented was optimized for neural network execution.
-The following was intergrated into tensorflow lite.
+The following was integrated into Tensorflow lite.
 The result was that instructions was reduced by 8X.

 - [A compiler comparison in the RISC-V ecosystem](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9191411): Comparing LLVM and GCC performance on RISC-V. LLVM and GCC produce same binary size but both have different execution